munificent/craftinginterpreters/book/compiling-expressions.md

 See what I mean about not wanting to revisit the table each time we needed a new column?
 It's a beast.

+If you haven't seen the `[TOKEN_DOT] = ` syntax in a C array literal, that is C99's designated initializer syntax.
+It's clearer than having to count array indexes by hand.

 </aside>

 There are a lot of `NULL` and `PREC_NONE` values in here.
 Most of those are